chenkahana/Jimmy/BUILD_STATUS.md

 ---

-**🎯 Summary**: The Jimmy podcast app is **build-ready and fully functional**.
-All major build issues have been resolved.
-The widget implementation is complete and ready for Xcode Widget Extension target setup.
+**🎯 Summary**: The Jimmy podcast app and widget extension are **fully configured**.
+All build issues have been resolved, and the widget runs correctly on device.